Search engine is loading. Please wait...

 What are the driving age limits for renting a car?

-Minimum ages vary by provider, but many require drivers to be at least 21.
-Some companies apply a young driver surcharge under 25 and may set higher minimum ages for certain vehicle classes.
+Minimum ages vary by provider, but many rental companies require drivers to be at least 21.
+Some companies apply a young driver surcharge under 25 and may set higher minimum ages for premium, automatic or larger vehicle classes.

 Can I take a rental car from Brazil into Argentina, Uruguay or Paraguay?